Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Mode of interaction}

-Successful aerial person-following requires that the person be aware of the UAV's capabilities and limitations.
-The person controlling the UAV can implicitly influence the behavior of the UAV by understanding the underlying algorithms.
-Additionally, for semi-autonomous UAVs that are controlled via Wireless Local Area Network (WLAN), the person being followed should not venture outside the WLAN range.
-Furthermore, because the operating time of UAVs is significantly shorter than that of UGVs, take-offs and landings are more frequent.
-This requires that the person be aware of their current locations, battery lives, etc., to ease the landing process.
+Since the per-episode operating time for UAVs is significantly shorter than that of UGVs and AUVs, their take-offs and landings are frequent.
+This requires that the person be aware of the UAV's location and available battery at all times in order to facilitate smooth person-following and ease the landing processes.
+Additionally, for UAVs that are paired to a user application via Wireless Local Area Network (WLAN), the person being followed should not venture outside the WLAN range.
+Furthermore, the person can positively influence the behavior of the UAV by understanding the underlying algorithms, \textit{e.g.}, by knowing how the UAV navigates around an obstacle, how the rediscovery happens when the target person is lost, etc. While these positive influences via implicit interactions are important for person-following in general, they are more essential in the aerial scenario.

 As mentioned earlier, implicit interaction incurs additional cognitive loads on the user.
 To this end, explicit interactions and commands can simplify the task of controlling the UAV.
-Most commercial UAVs can be controlled via smart devices~\citep{Skydio,Mavic}, proprietary controllers, wearable beacons, etc. Moreover, hand gesture-based interaction is particularly popular in personal applications, where the UAV flies close to the person at a low altitude~\citep{cauchard2015drone,naseer2013followme}.
-Typical instructions involve changing the robot’s position or initiating a particular task such as start circling around the person, start/stop video recording, make an emergency landing, etc. Nevertheless, hand gesture-based interaction with UAVs can be quite challenging for outdoor applications; these challenges are elaborately discussed later in this paper (in Section~\ref{explicitI}).
+Most commercial UAVs can be controlled via smart devices~\citep{Skydio,Mavic}, proprietary controllers, wearable beacons, etc. Moreover, hand gesture-based interaction is particularly popular in personal applications where the UAV flies close to the person at a low altitude~\citep{naseer2013followme}.
+Typical instructions involve changing the robot’s position or initiating a particular task such as start circling around the person, start/stop video recording, make an emergency landing, etc. Nevertheless, hand gesture-based interaction with UAVs can be quite challenging when the UAV flies at a high altitude; these challenges are elaborately discussed later in this paper (in Section~\ref{explicitI}).